angelabytes/JavaScriptSBA/README.md

 # Ghibbys

-Very basic site at them momemnt.
+Very basic site at them moment.
 Will create a MVP site later with new design.

 ## Description